lastfm/lastfm-windows-desktop/DesktopScrobbler/ReadMe.txt

 If you take too long (literally a matter of seconds) stuck at a breakpoint, the COM interoperability will become broken and one of 2 things will happen:

 1) Visual Studio will stop responding, taking upwards of 3 minutes to come back to life.
-It will come bakc to life, at which point you should stop debugging (and restart if you need to).
+It will come back to life, at which point you should stop debugging (and restart if you need to).
 2) Windows Media Player will stop responding, and will never recover until you 'End Task' it.

 WindowsMediaPlayerScrobbleplugin